Chester Pass Road: History

 It was being proposed to be constructed in the early 1930s, and at stages was improved through the Stirling Range National Park.
 Construction of the road commenced in August 1935, starting from the Borden end, with the aim of creating a back road between the former and Albany.

 Passing through a series of local government areas, it has had a range of conditions that required levels of maintenance over time.

 The nomenclature board of WA ratified the name of the road in 1948, from what had been the name Borden Ongerup Road.

 The actual Chester Pass is in the Stirling Range, within the Stirling Range National Park, with the Chester Pass Road leading over it.
-Chester Pass is approximately 1.2 km wide gap in the range.
+Chester Pass is an approximately 1.2 km wide gap in the range.

 The road has been named after police constable George Chester, who was stationed at Madgedup police outstation, in present-day Magitup, west of the current road.